 Of course, explore cenotes (sey-NO-tays).
 Mayan ruins such as Chichen Itza and Coba are also a ‘Must-See!’
 Don’t forget the only Mayan seaside ruin, Tulum.

 Airlines also offer great prices because getting to Cancun or the Riviera Maya is typically done by flying into Cancun.
 Many Americans are discovering the joy of driving down over four days from Texas.
 It’s best to take the inland route through Monterrey.
 Stay inland past Veracruz.
 Then head to Puebla, Merida, and Cancun.

 Since the Riviera Maya is a resort destination, there are some fantastic places to stay and enjoy.
 Many of the region’s best destinations are between Playa del Carmen and Tulum.
 Find a property that matches your interests.
 Whether it’s family-friendly, adults-only, or even clothing-optional, it’s nearly impossible to go wrong in this region of the world.

-Let’s begin 2021 with some great and respectful travel.
+Enjoy great and rewarding international travel.
 Mexico remains open for business to responsible and cooperative travelers who adhere to health and social safety protocols.
 So pack some extra patience and prepare to be rewarded with destinations guaranteed to leave a remarkable lasting impression.